mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 then, um, how to use the boss of JetBrains developer advocacy.
 He kind of came to me.
 Well, actually I asked him questions about how to do developer advocacy in a, in an effective way.

-And then he said at the end of that conversation, he's like, yeah, Do you want to come and work for us?
-I was like, well, it seems a bit rude because I'm trying to get ideas from you about how to be an effective advocate at Mongo DB.
+And then he said at the end of that conversation, he's like: "yeah, do you want to come and work for us?"
+I was like: "well, it seems a bit rude because I'm trying to get ideas from you about how to be an effective advocate at Mongo DB."
-And so over, like over the course of the next six months, Mongo Debbie's direction went in a particular way.
+And so over, like over the course of the next six months, Mongo DB's direction went in a particular way.
 I mean, they are a database company.
 They have very few Java developers.
-My specialty was like coding, Java app.
-Occasions inside the IDE using a Mongo DB backend, but it really, they, they carried on going in a particular direction and I saw that my career needed to go in a slightly different direction.
-So, um, you know, it was like an amicable Orica breakup, really.
+My specialty was like coding, Java applications inside the IDE using a Mongo DB backend, but it really, they, they carried on going in a particular direction and I saw that my career needed to go in a slightly different direction.
+So, um, you know, it was like an amicable breakup, really.
-Um, and so he said, come and work for us.
+Um, and so he said: "come and work for us."
 And so I, I went to go and work for them.

 **Michaela:**: [00:29:25] And so how did the hiring process really work?
-I'm very, very afraid of hiring processes and, you know, approving myself, even though I went through several walls, also, these really large.
+I'm very, very afraid of hiring processes and, you know, proving myself, even though I went through several walls, also, these really large.
 Large organization hiring like they do at Microsoft, but I really don't like it.
 So how was that for JetBrains?

-**Trisha:**: [00:29:44] How did you experience that?
-I, I already had, I had 15 years experienced by this point in time, I was sort of, I was famous cause I've been speaking at conferences.
+How did you experience that?

+**Trisha:**: [00:29:44] I, I already had, I had 15 years experienced by this point in time, I was sort of, I was famous 'cause I've been speaking at conferences.
 I had a blog and, but it was it's the first job I've ever not had an interview for.
 So I was literally headhunted for that role.
-I said to Hattie in November.
-Yeah.
+I said to Hattie in November: "Yeah.
 Okay.
 I'll I'll yes.
-I'd like to come and work for you.
-He's like great.
+I'd like to come and work for you."
+He's like: "great.
 Here's your contract.
+You're starting in January."

-You're starting again.
-I love that.
+**Michaela:**: [00:30:10] I love that.
 Yeah.
 I love that.

-The first time.
-So I had a lot of jobs in London, like I said, I've, I've moved around a lot and I was quite involved in the London, Java community.
+**Trisha:**: [00:30:12] But that's-- that's the first time.
+So I had a lot of jobs in London, like I said, I've, I've moved around a lot and I was quite involved in the London Java community.
-And even with all his, that I'd been using my equipment agents for, for all of my roles before then I'd have to go through a formal process for all of my other jobs.
-But no, that was the first one.
-Why there basically, because my, I had a pool folio by then, I'd already been giving demos on intelligent idea at conferences I'd already.
-Blogged about how to do stuff.
+And even with all of that I'd been using my equipment agents for, for all of my roles before then I'd have to go through a formal process for all of my other jobs.
+But no, that was the first one where they basically, because my, I had a portfolio by then, I'd already been giving demos on intelligent idea at conferences I'd already Blogged about how to do stuff.
 So

-**Michaela:**: [00:30:39] that's also a direct show off of what you're going to do there.
+**Michaela:**: [00:30:39] That's also a direct show off of what you're going to do there.
 Right?
 It's not something that's a byproduct, but it's, it's your work, right?
 So you're actually, you see what you, they are hiring you for.
 Right.